NateEag/how-i-code/drafts/specifications.rst

 spec[@version]:feature/section/subsection[:startPos[:endPos]]?
 An example might look like spec@1.0.0:contacts-import/csv/validations/.
-Start/stop indices are probably too simplistic, but maybe instead we should ban them and force you to structure your doc finely enough that sub-ranges aren't necessary?
-No, don't require that - just warn people clearly that structuring is superior to indexing.
+Start/stop indices are probably too simplistic, but maybe instead we should ban them and force you to structure your doc finely enough that sub-ranges aren't necessary.
+I think I like that.

 Projects using specrefs would need a tool to update specrefs across the project whenever someone changes an anchor's identifier (e.g., changes a section title)